jdunkerley/jdunkerley/AWS Developer.md

     - `Parameters` - Input values, provided at stack launch by user
     - `Conditions` - Custom expressions to allow template to make decisions
     - `Mappings` - Define values in a dictionary key (e.g. RegionMap)
-    - `Transform` - Include snippets of code from other files in S3 (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/CHAP_TemplateQuickRef.html), code re-se
+    - `Transform` - Include snippets of code from other files in S3 (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/CHAP_TemplateQuickRef.html), code re-use
     - `Resources` - The AWS Resources you are deploying (*required!*)
     - `Outputs` - Outputs from the scripts, can be passed downstream
 - Rollback on failure by default